centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-cisco-wap-snmp.md

 Cisco  is a provider of network solutions.

-The Centreon Monitoring Connector *Cisco Wap SNMP* relies on the SNMP protocol to query and collect the status and metrics of the Cisco Wireless Access Point equipment.
+The Centreon Monitoring Connector *Cisco Wap SNMP* relies on the SNMP protocol to query and collect the status and metrics of Cisco Wireless Access Point devices.

 ## Pack assets